LumenPallidium/jepa/README.md

 # JEPA
 This repository contains my experiments with Joint Embedding Predictive Architectures (JEPAs).
 It contains my barebones implementation of [I-JEPA (Image-JEPA)](https://arxiv.org/abs/2301.08243), which is this general architecture applied to the image domain.
-[Yann LeCun thinks hierarchical JEPAs may be the basis for a future AGI.](https://openreview.net/pdf?id=BZ5a1r-kVsf)
+I've included a variant matching the paper, which uses a ViT and one that uses an energy transformer.

 ## Getting started
 The main libraries you will need are torch, torchvision, einops, and tqdm.
+Plotting (which is optional) uses matplotlib and UMAP.
 I will add a requirements or environment file soon but am holding off as things are still WIP.
+To run, use the jepa/train.py file.

-If you want to use the EnergyJepa, you'll have to [have that installed from my implementation](https://github.com/LumenPallidium/energy_transformer) (or you could just copy the main file from that repository to this repository's folders).
+If you want to use the EnergyJepa, you'll have to [my implementation of the energy transformer](https://github.com/LumenPallidium/energy_transformer) installed via pip (or you could just copy the main file from that repository to this repository's folders).

 ## What are JEPAs?